Learning visual policies for building 3D shape categories: Approach

 \subsection{Building objects in state space}

-We define the state of our environment by the vector \mbox{$s=(x^1,\ldots,x^m)^{\top}$} with $x\in\mathbb{R}^{12}$ representing parameters for $m$ primitive shapes (our building blocks) in the scene.
-Each primitive $x$ is defined by three position coordinates, three orientation angles in the 3D space, three color channels, and three spatial extents (width, height and depth).
-A robot action $a \in \mathcal{A}$ corresponds to a high-level skill of picking, placing and rotation of a primitive: $a = (x, p, o)$ where $x \in \{x_1, \ldots, x_m\}$ is the primitive to pick, $p \in \mathbb{R}^3$ is the position to place it, and $o \in \mathbb{R}^3$ is the orientation $x$ is placed in.
+We define the full state of our environment by the vector \mbox{$s=(x^1,\ldots,x^m)^{\top}$} with $x\in\mathbb{R}^{12}$ representing parameters for $m$ primitive shapes (our building blocks) in the scene.
+Each primitive $x$ is defined by three position coordinates, three orientation angles in the 3D space, three spatial extents (width, height and depth), and three color channels (the building order may depend on the color, see Section~\ref{sec:tasks}).
+A robot action $a \in \mathcal{A}$ corresponds to a high-level skill of picking, placing and rotation of a primitive: $a = (x, p, o)$ where $x \in \{x^1, \ldots, x^m\}$ is the primitive to pick, $p \in \mathbb{R}^3$ is the position to place it, and $o \in \mathbb{R}^3$ is the orientation $x$ is placed in.
 We restrict orientations of primitives to the three axis-parallel directions and assume that all primitives are located on the surface of a table or on top of each other.
 Assuming access to the simulator $T$, applying action $a_t$ in the state $s_t$ would result into $s_{t+1} = T(s_t, a_t)$.

 Building an object from a given set of primitives requires finding an appropriate sequence of actions \mbox{$a_{1:n}=\{a_1,\ldots,a_n\}$} that transforms an initial state $s_0$ into the desired shape state $s_n \in \mathcal{C}$.
 Finding a correct sequence $a_{1:n}$ is not trivial even in the state space.
 Given the large space of possible actions and the exponential growth of the number of action sequences depending on $n$, the naive brute-force search works only for building simple objects.